 Lionel Messi is an Argentinian footballer widely regarded as one of the greatest players of the modern generation.
 He plays for FC Barcelona and the Argentina national team.
-He has won FIFA world player of the year four times (a record already).
+He has won FIFA world player of the year five times (2009–12 and 2015).
 He has often been described as Diego Maradona’s successor because of his prolific goal scoring record and ability to dribble past opponents.

 Short Biography Lionel Messi

 Lionel Messi was born, 24 June 1987, in Rosario, Argentina to a working-class family.
 His father was a factory steel worker, and his mother a cleaner.